koompi/koompi.org/content/applications/Graphic Editor/Graphic_Editor.en.md

 {{< notice info >}}
-We have just made this app to possible to run on `Pix version`.
+We have just made this app possible to run on `Pix version`.
 {{< /notice >}}

 To install it, please following the steps below: